-The system in place allows the majority of those who purchase a timeshare interest at the Resort for a specified unit to never actually stay at the Resort or even in Sevier County.
-Meanwhile, unsold timeshare fractional interests and unoccupied units are rented out to third-parties for financial benefit.
+The system in place allows a person to purchase a timeshare interest at the Resort for a specified unit but never actually stay at the Resort or even in Sevier County.
+Meanwhile, unsold timeshare fractional interests and unoccupied units are rented out to third-parties for the financial benefit of the Successor Developer.
 These undisputed facts establish that the Resort is used for commercial purposes as a single income producing property that contains multiple rental units and that the Resort should be classified as such in accordance with the pertinent statutory provisions.
 Tenn.
 Code Ann. §§ 67-5-501(4), (11).
 The American Resort Development Association ("ARDA") filed an amicus brief in which it cautioned the court that the increased tax associated with a commercial classification will be borne by timeshare owners through fees that will disproportionately impact middle-class families.
 Respectfully, we disagree and note that the increased tax may be spread amongst timeshare owners and the Successor Developer that maintains ownership of a percentage of the fractional interests.
 Our holding is also limited to the facts of this case and the particular circumstances present at this property.